NBA Rumors: Spurs Could Trade DeMar DeRozan Or LaMarcus Aldridge For Kevin Love, ‘Bleacher Report’ Suggests

-Despite finishing the 2018-19 NBA season as one of the worst NBA teams in the Eastern Conference, All-Star power forward Kevin Love hasn’t shown any sign that he is planning to follow the footsteps of other NBA superstars who left their respective teams to chase for an NBA championship title somewhere else.
+Despite finishing the 2018-19 NBA season as one of the worst NBA teams in the Eastern Conference, All-Star power forward Kevin Love hasn’t shown any sign that he is planning to follow the footsteps of other NBA superstars who left their respective teams to chase an NBA championship title somewhere else.
 Since the 2019 NBA offseason started, the Cavaliers also made it clear to everyone in the league that they have no intention of making Love available on the trade market any time soon.

 However, though both parties seem to agree with the idea of continuing their partnership for another season, rumors still continue to swirl around Kevin Love and his future with the Cavaliers.
-At this point in his NBA career, most people believe that Love will better off playing for a legitimate title contender than wasting his prime on a rebuilding team like the Cavaliers.
+At this point in his NBA career, most people believe that Love will be better off playing for a legitimate title contender than wasting his prime on a rebuilding team like the Cavaliers.
 Grant Hughes of Bleacher Report recently created a list of ideal landing spots for the remaining trade candidates in the 2019 NBA offseason.

 For Kevin Love, Hughes thinks that the San Antonio Spurs would be the perfect trade destination.
 Hughes believes that the Spurs are one of the few teams in the league that can maximize Love’s strengths and hide his weaknesses.
 The Spurs also have a high-functioning culture that is way better than what the Minnesota Timberwolves and the Cavaliers have.